striezel/thermos/src/logger/readme.md

 ```
 thermos-logger [OPTIONS]

-Logs thermal sensor data to a CSV or SQLite 3 file.
+Logs thermal sensor data and CPU load to a CSV or SQLite 3 file.

 options:
   -? | --help            - Shows this help message.